 At the conclusion of the Fact Finding Review, the Fact Finder must ask all parties to sign the Documents Submitted at Fact Finding Review form (370).
-This form is used to list all evidence/documentation submitted and, if the Fact Finding is not recorded, to capture the signature of each person attending the Fact Finding Review, swearing to the accuracy or his or her individual testimony.
-Please note that the Department recommends audio recording Fact Finding Reviews as a best practice.
+This form is used to list all evidence/documentation submitted and, to capture the signature of each person attending the Fact Finding Review, swearing to the accuracy or his or her individual testimony.